 Maintaining Your Pull-Down Faucet

 For general cleaning, use a mild soap and warm water.
-In most cases, harsh detergents, abrasive sponges and items like steel wool will harm the finish.
-Some green fibrous pads often contain microscopic particles that can scratch the finish.
+In most cases, harsh detergents, abrasive sponges, and items like steel wool will harm the finish.
+Some green, fibrous pads often contain microscopic particles that can scratch the finish.

-Whatever you use to clean the finish, follow by rinsing with clean water and dry with a soft cloth.
+Whatever you use to clean the finish, follow by rinsing with clean water and drying with a soft cloth.
 Blotting the faucet dry helps prevent water spots on some finishes.
-Some finishes benefit from a light coating of wax, such as car wax.
+Some finishes also benefit from a light coating of wax, such as car wax.
 Check with the manufacturer first and be aware that the wax could change the color slightly.

 In areas where hard water is common, mineral deposits, also called limescale, can build up around faucets, especially around the base and the spout.
 This white material is caused by calcium and metals that are in the water.
+To remove the buildup, follow these steps (if approved by your faucet manufacturer):

 The buildup will often disappear using this technique.
 If it does not, try removing what is left by rubbing it with a soft cloth soaked in the solution.
 When finished, rinse the area with clean water and dry with a soft cloth.